A First Look at Supersymmetry: Introduction

 and the vacuum energy is zero.
 Otherwise the energy of the vacuum is non-zero (but positive). \end{enumerate} The simplest supersymmetric quantum mechanical theory one can think of is the $N=1$ \emph{supersymmetric oscillator} (see \cite{Nicolai:1976}).
 Here the Hamiltonian is simply the sum of the standard bosonic oscillator and the standard fermionic oscillator.
 In particular, on the Hilbert space we have bosonic creation and annihilation operators $a^\dag$ and $a$, and fermionic creation and annihilation operators $c^\dag$ and $c$ subject to the standard commutation/anticommutation relations

 We supplement this with the condition $[a,c] =\mathbf{0}$, which basically says that the two sectors do not interact.
 The Hamiltonian is taken to be

 The SUSY generator is then given by

 One can show that as $a^\dag |0\rangle$ is a one boson state that $Qa^\dag | 0\rangle $ is a one fermion state and so on.
 It must be stated that to date, supersymmetry has not been found in nature.
 However, methods of supersymmetry have been applied to condensed matter physics, nuclear and atomic physics, and optics.
 Wider than that, supersymmetry has inspired many developments in mathematics, especially in geometry as we shall see.
 In practice writing down interacting supersymmetric quantum theories is difficult, if not impossible.
 A better tactic is to examine classical theories and then quantise these -- say via path integrals and perturbation theory.
 As the classical limit of a fermionic degree of freedom is an anticommuting object (think ``coordinate''), \emph{supermanifolds} become essential.
-To quote Witten (see \cite{Witten:2019}) \begin{quote} Formulating a supersymmetric field theory in superspace – that is on a supermanifold – is, when possible, often very helpful. \end{quote} The idea of this short series of lectures is to support the idea that supermanifolds are useful in physics, and to make sense of some of the mathematical gaps usually found in introductory physics texts.
+To quote Witten (see \cite{Witten:2019}) \begin{quote} Formulating a supersymmetric field theory in superspace – that is on a supermanifold – is, when possible, often very helpful. \end{quote} Recent advances in using supermanifolds to build and understand supersymmetric theories include \cite{Castellani:2014,Castellani:2015,Castellani:2015b}.
+We remark that the literature is constantly growing.
+The idea of this short series of lectures is to support the idea that supermanifolds are useful in physics, and to make sense of some of the mathematical gaps usually found in introductory physics texts.
 Very loosely, if we consider classical configuration or phase spaces of systems that include fermions, we require anticommuting coordinates and this leads to the idea of supermanifolds.
 Heuristically, supermanifolds are `manifolds' with commuting and anticommuting coordinates.
 We will further motivate the use of anticommuting coordinates and describe supersymmetry, before passing to supermanifolds a bit more carefully.